My research investigates processes linking labour market inequalities, family life and wellbeing using methods for causal inference.

 I am a research fellow in the Department of Sociology.
 My research interests lie broadly in political sociology, with an emphasis on immigration, nationalism, and the welfare state.

-My research concerns the use of social media in relation to terror attacks and how this may influence societal meaning making after such events.
+My research concerns the use of social media in relation to terror attacks and how this use of social media may influence societal meaning making after such attacks.

 I am interested in the ways in which individuals create cultures of resistance and subordination.
 My research integrates environmental labour studies and gender studies.